mbabynames search ✿

 Amaya Paige

-Amaya means "noble and strong".
+Amaya means "night rain".
 Paige means "young servant".
-The pairing gives the name a layered quality: noble and strong on one side, young servant on the other.
+The pairing gives the name a layered quality: night rain on one side, young servant on the other.
 Paige (1 syllable) provides a firm close after the longer Amaya.

 Amaya Brooke

-Amaya ("noble and strong") with Brooke ("small stream").
+Amaya ("night rain") with Brooke ("small stream").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The hard B in Brooke gives a clean break after Amaya's open vowel ending.

 Amaya Skye